Lloyd Honeyghan: Personal life

 When Frank Bruno fought Oliver McCall for the WBC World heavyweight title in September 1995.
 Honeyghan entered the ring as a member of McCall's camp, despite the fact that he and Bruno had been friends in the past, when they had both been part of the Terry Lawless stable of fighters.
 He received a lot of criticism from British boxing fans as a result of his actions.

 Honeyghan and Mike Tyson are friends and when Tyson came to England he acted as his guide.
 They had first met at the Curry fight where Tyson had been ringside and had been impressed by Honeyghan's performance.
 He stated "He's mean and nasty, he doesn't fight like a British fighter."
-At that time British fighters had a reputation in America for being gentlemanly but ending up horizontal.
+Stated in reference to his less than imperious reputation both in and out of the ring; in contrast with the gentlemanly reputation of British boxers in America at the time.

 In 2014 Bruno had to step in to stop Honeyghan and Errol Christie from squaring up to each other at the Boxing Writers’ Club’s 63rd annual dinner at London’s Savoy Hotel.
 This came as a shock to many observers as the two had once been close friends.
 Christie stated “There was a bit of an incident with Lloyd.
 I don’t know what planet he was on but it’s different to the rest of us.
 No punches were thrown, he was just mouthing off and acting the big shot.
 He even had a go at Frank.”

 He had a block of flats named after him in Southwark to mark his achievements.

 Honeyghan put on a lot of weight in retirement and in October 2017, it was reported that he had suffered a heart attack but was making a good recovery in hospital.
 It was reported in September 2020 that Honeyghan had suffered a blood clot on his lung (Pulmonary embolism) and was again being treated in hospital.
-As a result of his poor health, Honeyghan can no longer walk and has to use a wheelchair.
+As a result of a car accident, Honeyghan can no longer walk and has to use a wheelchair.